 How about a bit of Snake oil?

-People will probably laugh at you as the name has a bad reputation.
-Going back to the times of the old west days, you would find 19th-century salesman selling snake oil.
+People will probably laugh at you as the name has a poor reputation.
+Going back to the times of the old west days, you would find 19th-century vendors selling snake oil.
 Their claims were big, as it was said to be good for about every ailment existing in the world.
-They would travel up and down the country, visiting the fairs and markets trying to make the curious onlooker buy this ointment or tincture.
+They would travel up and down the country, visiting the fairs and markets, trying to make the curious onlooker buy this ointment or tincture.

 Often a trick would be used to convince the public, as suddenly, somebody from the crowd would loudly proclaim he or she had been cured before by this wonder medicine.
 After selling off his stock of little flasks, the peddler would soon disappear over the horizon well before the people realized that his medicine was useless.

-Soon the name snake oil acquired a negative connotation as more and more people spread the word that this was a real fake and warned to not spend one’s money on.
+Soon the name snake oil gained a negative connotation as more and more people spread the word that this was a real fake and warned to not spend one’s money on.
+Something that was good and helpful got banned till it was rediscovered once again in modern times.

 The Transcontinental Railroad